veez21/IntelliBoost/README.md

 A: Ask for permission (XDA PM).
 PLease state your purpose too (whatcha gonna do with the scripts) You have to ask for permission in addition to GNU Public License v3
 No response means no.

-Q: How to update?

-A: Just flash the new zip.
-The old scripts will be automatically cleared and replaced